fransimo/esta-en-todos-nosotros/content_book/docs/about/detailed_cv.md

 # Fran Simó

-Massage, art and code to walk together the path.
+Massage, art, and code to walk the path together.

 [Website](https://fransimo.info) | [Email](mailto:contact@fransimo.info)

 ## Healing & Spirituality

 Since 2019, I have explored healing practices such as Tantra, channeling, craniosacral biodynamics, Reiki, and Tameana.
-Massage has played a fundamental role in both my training and practice, deepening my understanding of body energy and healing processes.
+Massage has played a fundamental role in my training and practice, deepening my understanding of body energy and the healing process.
 Additionally, I have attended workshops on energy work and sexual healing, forming a solid foundation for my practice as a healer.

 ## Art